-Our Mission: Loving God by Loving Others as Yourself.

 We believe grace is the oxygen of a healthy Christian spirituality.
 The sum total of God’s activity towards humanity is found in the word ‘grace’.
 God is “doing a good work in us and will bring it to completion”.
 All of life is a gift, and every good and perfect gift is from God.
 It is ‘on the house’ from start to finish.
 This recognition of grace informs our commitment to welcoming everyone into full participation in the life of our church.

 We believe Jesus orients his work, purpose, and his very person in what he calls “The Kingdom of God”.
 We don’t privatize or shrink the scope of the good news Jesus comes to proclaim.
 We seek what Jesus described as ‘the renewal of all things’.
 Jesus claims all of the cosmos as the theater of his redemptive work.
 It’s a big idea.
-We seek to join Jesus in this work, and all are invited to join us.
+We seek to join Jesus in this work of love, *racial reconciliation and social justice issues, and all are invited to join us.

 We believe the nature of Christian faith is one of continual growth.
 We expect ever-expanding vistas of understanding and growth as God’s Spirit leads us.
 Because of this, we remember that as Paul taught us, ‘we see through a glass dimly’ and hold our convictions with loving humility and ongoing curiosity in hopes that God will continue to refine and reform our understanding.